aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 ### Grouping Schedules

-Your AWS account comes with a default scheduler group.
-If group is not provided a schedule will be created in default group, which you can access in CDK with:
+Your AWS account comes with a default scheduler group, which you can access in CDK with:

 ```ts
 const defaultGroup = Group.fromDefaultGroup(this, "DefaultGroup");